microcks/microcks-ansible-operator/README.md

 # microcks-ansible-operator
-Kubernetes Operator for easy setup and management of Microcks installs
+Kubernetes Operator for easy setup and management of Microcks installs (using Ansible undercover ;-)